g7sim/cmsimple-XH-CL/README.md

 # Cmsimple-XC - RC

-* This git contains a  modified  and updated Fork of Cmsimple XH 1.7.2 with clean urls and a http - security filter and several corrected issues until XH - version 1.74
+* This git contains a  modified  and updated Fork of Cmsimple XH 1.7.2 with clean urls and a http - security filter and several corrected issues until XH - version 1.75

 * It has the same GPL3 license (Licenses of plugins are to be observed), und there is also a Wikipedia article about the <a href=https://en.wikipedia.org/wiki/CMSimple> history of Cmsimple</a>

-* You should use at least php 7.2,  and it is tested with php 7.4 and php 8.1
+* You should use at least php 7.3,  and it is tested with php 7.4 and php 8.1

-* A contains version of CKEDITOR 4.18, which allows simple adding of a plugin by extraction into the plugins_external - directory (with dependencies!).
+* A contains a version of CKEDITOR 4.18, which allows simple adding of a plugin by extraction into the plugins_external - directory (with dependencies!).
 At <a href=https://https://ckeditor.com/cke4/addons/plugins/all> Ckeditor.com</a> and  at github (search) are more than 20 bootstrap-plugins from sestolab(based on smethods), akilli etc.

-* It offers both Tinymce 4.9 (with bootstrap - plugins under configuration : flexible) and
+* It offers further both Tinymce 4.9 (with bootstrap - plugins under configuration : flexible) and

 * Tinymce 5.9 (standard, for professional use You may need a license ) with  free extensions

-* The inbuilt  FA-Plugin uses Font Awesome 5.15 free.
+* The inbuilt  FA-Plugin uses Font Awesome 5.13 free.

-* I has a inbuilt  CSS preprocessor ( Crush ) in '/assets'.
+* I has a CSS preprocessor ( Crush ) in '/assets' which has offers a simple preprocessor-language and prefixing and css-minimization.

 * This Cmsimple - version has an integrated full-backup from the Cmsimple_XH - forum (start with : ...com/backup).
 The resulting zip  appears after a long while under userfiles (filebrowser), and is there ready for download.